luzmorac/Comparison-of-FDA-and-ReliefF-for-Feature-Reduction-in-Cancer-Classification-Using-Machine-Learning/README.md

 # Comparison-of-FDA-and-ReliefF-for-Feature-Reduction-in-Cancer-Classification-Using-Machine-Learning

+The program was made in Google Colab using Python 3 Project Link: [https://drive.google.com/file/d/1hjshpWTrIDtshX5W7hMb3RXnFKneIYsI/view?usp=sharing](https://colab.research.google.com/drive/1WCAE94yAz-Lhq8AUuH2lo2ucTyz_1lEB?usp=sharing) (Open with Google Colaboratory)

+The code file is also located in this GitHub project with the name: "Comparison-of-FDA-and-ReliefF-for-Feature-Reduction-in-Cancer-Classification-Using-Machine-Learning"

 This project focuses on classifying cancer subtypes using gene expression data from the Gene Expression Cancer RNA-Seq dataset.
 The dataset contains high-dimensional features, making it challenging for machine learning models to perform effectively.
 To address this, two feature reduction techniques are applied:
 1. Fisher Discriminant Analysis (FDA) – A feature extraction method that maximizes class separability.
 2. ReliefF – A feature selection method that identifies the most relevant features for classification.